 This page has been automatically translated from French into English by a translation software.
 Automatic translations are not as accurate as translations made by professional human translators.
 Nevertheless these pages can help you understand information published by the City of Brussels.

-The City of Brussels has rules for itinerant trade on the territory of the municipality.
+The City of Brussels has rules for street trading (itinerant trade) on the territory of the municipality.
 The regulation concerns market traders and other traders on the public domain.

 Department of Trade

 Opening hours : Monday to Friday from 9 am till 12:30 pm

 Information on rules for street trading.

 Elections on Sunday 25 May 2014